-- Updated grades can be accessed through the student log-in in Odysseyware and/or CANVAS. - Manual progress reports will be mailed home every six weeks. - We will follow the guidelines outlined in the District Grading and Reporting Handbook to ensure all students have the opportunity to be successful in their coursework.
+- Updated grades can be accessed through the student log-in in Edgenuity. - Manual progress reports will be mailed home every six weeks. - We will follow the guidelines outlined in the District Grading and Reporting Handbook to ensure all students have the opportunity to be successful in their coursework. - A letter system (S, N, U) is used to report a student's conduct based on proper/responsive conduct and citizenship.